-Of particular annoyance to passengers is the delay that occurs on most train services at Ballarat.
+The delay that occurs on most train services at Ballarat is frustrating for commuters.
 Trains arriving at Ballarat are typically scheduled to pause for several minutes, with a couple of minutes being used to join or split the Ararat and Maryborough services that operate as a single train between Ballarat and Melbourne.
 The time delays for trains traveling through varies between 4-16 minutes without any clear reason.
 The delay for passengers transferring from the early morning coach service to the Melbourne bound train (at 5:03am) is 17 minutes (the coach then also continues to Melbourne after a delay of 32 minutes).
 Stronger connections between Ballarat and Maryborough is a key advocacy position put forward by the Maryborough Rail Alliance.